Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

 You can update the note in one of two ways:

-1. Via an Anki Add-on
+1. Via JPMN Manager (an Anki add-on)
 2. Via a Python script
     (recommended for people who know used `python` and `git` before)